 We’d consider these the same thing for two reasons.
 For one, LinkedIn is both the biggest job board and the biggest professional social media network in the world.

-It’s a seller’s market for talented developers, so any strategy that depends upon developers coming to you will only ever tap a very small part of the pool for tech talent.
+It’s a seller’s market for talented developers, so any strategy depending on developers coming to you will only tap a small part of the pool for tech talent.

 Offshore consulting firms